skupr-anaconda/Conda-cheat-sheet/README.md

 `conda env list` List all envs

-`conda env export > puppies.yml`	Save current environment to a file
+`conda env export > env.yml`	Save the current Package-specific environment to a file

 `conda env export --file env.yml` Saving an entire environment to a file

+`conda env export --from-history > env.yml`	Save the current Cross-platform compitible environment to a file

-`conda env create -f puppies.yml`	Load environment from a file
+`conda env create -f env.yml`	Load the Package-specific environment from a file

 `conda env update -n coolbase --file environment.yml`	install and/or update packages from environment.yml